Yshzi/CSE185-FinalProject/README.md

 ### Testing
 In the `Testing` directory you can find test `.fasta` files to be used for testing `MSA.py`.
 The test files are: `bigProtein.fasta`, `hemogoblin.fasta`, `shortDNA.fasta`, and `shortProtein.fasta`.

+### Images
+Contains images used in READMEs not important for the function of the code.
+Can look in directory to see example output.

 ### Benchmarking
 In the `Benchmarking` directory you can find three files and two directories for benchmarking.
 A `README.md` file, `benchmark.fasta` that contains protein sequences that were used for benchmarking our code, and `ScoreCalculator.py` which contains code to get alignment score of sequences.
 The two directories are `Alignments` and `Datasets`